History of the T.I.C.

 During this time, the niobium industry created its own market by promoting the use of ferro-niobium in steel.
 This is by far the major application.
 Other important applications include powder for capacitors, alloys for superconducting applications, alloys for turbine blades… The niobium industry is characterised by a long-term perspective, with stable pricing and stable supply.

 The business of the T.I.C. has been carried out by the Secretariat located in or near Brussels, first in a small attic sub-let from a larger organisation at 1, Rue aux Laines, 1000 Brussels, then, from 1983 until 2008, in its own office in the International Association Centre, 40 Rue Washington, 1050 Brussels, then, since 2008, at Chaussée de Louvain 490, 1380 Lasne.

 The first Secretary General of the T.I.C. was Mrs Jan Goodyear.
 She left in 1977, when she moved abroad.
 The affairs of the T.I.C. were managed by Mrs Judy Wickens for the following 30 years, until her retirement.
 Since 2007, Ms Emma Wickens has taken over the position.

 In 1985, the position of Technical Promotion Officer was created.
+The title was later changed to Technical Officer.
 It has been occupied successively by:

 - Mr Andrew Jones from 1985 to 1989